acenet-arc/fortran_oop_as_a_second_lang/_episodes/extending_types.md

 exercises: 0
 questions:
 - "How do you extend a type?"
+- "Why can it be useful to extend a type?"
 objectives:
-- "Create an extend a type."
+- "Create an extended a type."
 keypoints:
-- "Type extension allows you to build upon an existing derived type to create a new derived type."
+- "Type extension allows you to build upon an existing derived type to create a new derived type while adding new functionality or modifying existing functionality."
+- "Allows reuse of common code between derived types."
 ---

 It is pretty common to use vectors to represent positions in 3D space.
 Lets create a new derived type which always has only three components.
 However, it would be really nice if we could reuse our more general vector type to represent one of these specific 3 component vectors.
 You can do this by using type extension.
 Type extension allows you to add new members (or not) to an existing type to create a new derived type.